CMPUT301W24T25/Quemeful-QR/README.md

-# QR Code Event Check-In System
+# Quemeful-QR

 ## Overview
-The QR Code Event Check-In System is designed to simplify event management and enhance the attendee check-in process using QR codes.
+The Quemeful-QR is designed to simplify event management and enhance the attendee check-in process using QR codes.
 It allows event organizers to manage details, track attendance in real-time.
 Attendees can quickly check into events by scanning QR codes, enriching their event experience with minimal hassle.

 ## Features